 CURRICULUM REVIEW COMMITTEE

 Every other year, the ICG Board and a select group of Commissioners and county staff are called together to form the Curriculum Review Committee.
-This group meets every other year to review the course curriculum, usually a one-day meeting in August.
+This group meets every other year to review the course curriculum.

 ICG LEADERSHIP FORUM